AlexDonkers/OpenData/README.md

 # Conference paper

 We used this dataset in:

 Donkers, A.J.A., Yang, D., & Baken, N. (2020).
 Linked Data for Smart Homes: Comparing RDF and Labeled Property Graphs.
-In Proceedings of the 8th Linked Data in Architecture and Construction Workshop, Dublin, June 17-19, 2020.
+In <i>Proceedings of the 8th Linked Data in Architecture and Construction Workshop</i>, Dublin, June 17-19, 2020.